President of Russia Vladimir Putin: Good afternoon, colleagues,

 I suggest that after 2024, when the main construction work is completed, we adopt a course towards regular upgrading of education spaces in schools and kindergartens.
 The aim is to introduce some basic guidelines – make major repairs on schedule, without reminders or orders, purchase educational equipment, and use modern technology and teaching methods.

-And, of course, the schools in the Donetsk and Luhansk people’s republics, and the Zaporizhzhia and Kherson regions must have the same high standards for equipment in the classrooms, for textbooks, hot meals and for personnel and accessible hobby groups and sports sections.
+And, of course, the schools in the Donetsk and Lugansk people’s republics, and the Zaporozhye and Kherson regions must have the same high standards for equipment in the classrooms, for textbooks, hot meals and for personnel and accessible hobby groups and sports sections.

 It is very important to use the best, advanced methods in general education in Russia.
 We have many very strong schools.
 They have a leading status in world rankings and their students become winners, prize winners in international academic competitions.